Why Do I Need Probiotics?

 These phenomenal keepers of our health, communicate with every aspect of our human body to protect us from illness.
 Some bacterium can lie dormant, be neutral, or extend into our human cells which is why these fighting probiotic strains of bacteria are needed to keep them in balance.

-Our gut lining needs to be both selective in blocking heavy metals, toxins, parasites, bad bacteria yet be semi-permeable to allow nutrients through.
+Our gut lining needs to be selective in blocking heavy metals, toxins, parasites, and bad bacteria yet be semi-permeable to allow nutrients through.
 Your skin is 7 layers deep whereas your gut lining is a single layer of epithelium tissue that forms sheets of cells.

 This almost transparent lining is on the top and bottom (yes they know which is up and down).
 The sides are primarily dense protein layers called tight junctions.

-The most common side effects is a bit of bloating and gas when a probiotic is first introduced.
+The most common side effects are a bit of bloating and gas when a probiotic is first introduced.
 These good bacteria produce sulfur-containing gas as a byproduct of digestion.
 When we eat cruciferous vegetables (cabbage, Brussel sprouts, etc.) or foods that are higher in natural sulfur we tend to experience increased gas.

 If you have these symptoms take half the supplemental dosage or cut down on the foods so that your body can adjust before increasing them again.